DataDog/heroku-buildpack-datadog/README.md

 ~ $
 ```

-You can ignore the warnings about the DD_API_KEY not being set.
-This is normal.
-The reason is that [Heroku doesn’t set configuration variables for the SSH session itself](https://devcenter.heroku.com/articles/exec#environment-variables), but the Datadog agent process was able to access those.
+You can ignore the warnings about DD_API_KEY not being set.
+While [Heroku doesn't set configuration variables for the SSH session itself](https://devcenter.heroku.com/articles/exec#environment-variables), the Datadog Agent process is able to access them.

 Once inside the SSH session, execute the Datadog status command.